Hyperbolic band theory: Results and Discussion

-To understand the consequences of introducing a potential $V(x,y)$ compatible with a hyperbolic tessellation, it will be helpful to spend a few moments recalling the story from the Euclidean case.
-Here, the Hamiltonian is augmented as $H=H_0+V$ and is now only invariant under a discrete subgroup $G\subset SE(2)$.
+We begin by reviewing Bloch theory for Euclidean lattices.
+In the absence of a periodic potential, the propagation of electrons on the two-dimensional (2D) Euclidean plane $\mathbb{E}\cong\mathbb{R}^2$ is described by the usual free-particle Hamiltonian $H_0=\b{p}^2/2m$ where $m$ is the electron mass and $\b{p}=-i\nabla$ is the momentum operator.
+The continuous translation invariance of $H_0$ is expressed mathematically by the fact that it commutes with the operator $T_\b{a}=e^{-i\b{p}\cdot\b{a}}$ for translations of $\mathbb E$ by an arbitrary vector $\b{a}$.
+Likewise, its continuous $SO(2)$ symmetry under planar rotations corresponds to the fact that $H_0$ commutes with $e^{-i\theta L_z}$, the rotation operator through angle $\theta$, with $L_z=-i\partial/\partial\theta$ the angular momentum operator.
+Together, translations and rotations form the special Euclidean group $SE(2)$ of rigid motions of $\mathbb{E}$.
+In the presence of a periodic potential $V(x,y)$, the Hamiltonian is augmented as $H=H_0+V$ and is now only invariant under a discrete subgroup $G\subset SE(2)$.
 We shall take the potential to have the symmetry of a square lattice [Fig.~\ref{fig:lattice}(a)], with the lattice constant set to unity.
 As Bloch's theorem is a consequence of the periodicity of $H$ exclusively~\cite{SSP}, we will ignore point-group operations and take $G$ to be the abelian group of discrete translations on the lattice.
-The latter is isomorphic as a group to $\mathbb Z\times\mathbb Z$ and is generated by two elementary translations, $T_x:(x,y)\rightarrow(x+1,y)$ and $T_y:(x,y)\rightarrow(x,y+1)$ for the square lattice.
-Bloch's theorem states that eigenstates of $H$ have the property
+The latter is isomorphic as a group to $\mathbb Z\times\mathbb Z$ and is generated by the unit translations in the $x$ and $y$ directions, respectively.
+Bloch's theorem states that eigenstates of $H$ enjoy the property $\psi(x+1,y)=e^{ik_x}\psi(x,y)$, $\psi(x,y+1)=e^{ik_y}\psi(x,y)$.
+Since $k_x$ and $k_y$ appear as phase factors, they are determined up to integer multiples of $2\pi$.
+It follows that $\b{k}=(k_x,k_y)$ lives in the first Brillouin zone, which is the $2$-torus given by the product of two circles, each of unit radius.